pointeee/universe_render/README.md

 ## Usage

-Please refer the documentation and [the exmaple notebooks](./exmaples).
+Please refer the documentation and [the example notebooks](./examples).